RazerMS/Mobile-XDK-RazerMS_React_Native/README.md

 ```

 ### IOS

+1) git clone https://github.com/MOLPay/molpay-mobile-xdk-reactnative-beta.git or download the file by clicking clone or download

+2) Copy and paste MOLPayXDK folder into node_module/

 3) navigate to `node_modules/MOLPayXDK/ios` and copy MOLPayXDK.bundle and MOLPayXDK.framework into the application project folder `{ReactProject}/ios/` and open Xcode to perform all imports.